GENIVI/navigation-application/src/README.md

 Rename the file to tokyo.bin, copy it to ./navigation/src/navigation/map do ./build.sh -c
 Launch the demo
-./run -r -c tokyo -a hmi/qml/NavigationAppTokyo.qml For sure, there's some hack to do :-)
+./run -r -c tokyo
+NB: configuration is managed by a fsa.conf located in $HOME/.config/navigation and the run shell replaces it by the right one